What WHS Legislation and Regulations Are Applicable to Your State or Territory in Australia?

 4. Western Australia

 Western Australia only adopted the national model in part.
-The Work Health and Safety Act 2020 came into effect in 2022, aligning with many aspects of the national system, but retaining some unique provisions, particularly around the mining and petroleum sectors.
+The WA Work Health and Safety Act 2020 came into effect in 2022, aligning with many aspects of the national system, but retaining some unique provisions, particularly around the mining and petroleum sectors.

 Governing Body: